 There was no way in those three short days I could confidently identify all of the ingredients containing gluten and casein, so I loaded up my grocery cart with real whole foods and started cooking.
 Prior to this, I had very little experience with cooking, especially from scratch.
 Within days of these diet changes, we noticed changes in our son.
 He seemed brighter, happier and his speech improved with the addition of two or three new words.
 Most noticeably, his shakes decreased substantially.
 Within weeks they went from 30-40 times a day to only about 4-6 a week.
 This alone, was an indication we were on the right track and these shakes became the primary way we would gauge his inflammation.
 We were thrilled with these changes but prayed that we would continue to be led to what was best for our son.

 I often describe the experience as if removing processed sources of glutamate and eating real whole foods, allowed for his brain to function properly.
-He still had catching up to do, but the forward progress was invigorating enough to keep us on track.
+He still had some catching up to do, but the forward progress was invigorating enough to keep us on track.
 By the time we were finally able to get in with a Developmental Pediatrician, he no longer qualified for an Autism diagnosis.
-However; though improving, we still had our struggles to overcome: apraxia, mitochondrial dysfunction, MTHFR, eczema, motor planning issues, etc., and we started working with a handful of other practitioners in addition to reading some of the work by Dr. Blaylock.
+However; though improving, we still had our struggles to overcome: apraxia (severe expressive language speech delay), mitochondrial dysfunction (associated with low muscle tone/hypotonia), ataxia, borderline cerebral palsy, visual processing disorder, MTHFR, eczema, motor planning issues, etc., and we started working with a handful of other practitioners in addition to reading some of the work by Dr. Blaylock.

 He was struggling with many behavioral reactions, even to whole foods.
-We were also becoming more aware of sources of inflammation outside of diet that were triggering glutamate type reactions or intrinsic glutamate signaling (produced by the body).
-We have spent a lot of time tweaking our diet and incorporating herbs and homeopathy to help resolve our underlying issues with infections, histamines, yeast, etc. I believe this step has been essential in combating underling imbalances that were contributing to his intrinsic glutamate signaling, neurological inflammation and developmental delays.
+We were also becoming more aware of sources of inflammation outside of diet that was triggering glutamate type reactions or intrinsic glutamate signaling (produced by the body).
+We have spent a lot of time tweaking our diet and incorporating herbs and homeopathy to help resolve our underlying issues with infections/immune activation/immune dysfunction, histamines/mast cells, yeast, etc. I believe this step has been essential in combating underlying imbalances that were contributing to his intrinsic glutamate signaling, neurological inflammation, and developmental delays.